Spuckwaffel/catpics/README.md

 # catpics

-small swift app for the iPhone that shows every time a new random cat picture
+Small swift app for the iPhone that shows every time a new random cat picture.
+Old tutorials use websites that dont exist/work anymore, so i chose a new website.
+Supports ipod touch 7th gen up to iphone 1 pro max.